CODINGCAREBEAR/codingcarebear.github.io/index.md

       <div class="info">
         <h1>Hi, I'm Carey Harrell</h1>
         <p>
-          I'm a data nerd with a passion for using data to develop impactful insights and solve problems.
-I'm experienced in SQL, Python, Tableau, Power BI, and Excel.
-I also have experience with machine learning and integrating AI.
+          I'm a data-driven problem solver passionate about turning raw data into impactful insights.
+I’m skilled in SQL, Python, Tableau, Power BI, and Excel, with experience in machine learning and AI integration.
+For my full resume or to get in touch, please click the link(s) below.
         </p>
       </div>
       <div class="contact-links">